Nuitka/Nuitka/Developer_Manual.rst

 assume to know the value of ``a``.
 This is called "aliasing".

 When assigning ``a`` to something new, that won't change ``b`` at all.
-But when an attribute is set, a method called of it, that impacts the actual value, referenced by both.
-We need to understand mutable vs. immutable though.
+But when an attribute is set, a method called of it, that might impact the actual value, referenced by both.
+We need to understand mutable vs. immutable though, as some things are not affectable by aliasing in any way.

 .. code-block:: python